hakaru-dev/hakaru/docs/intro/quickstart.md

     474 true
 ````

-As we can see, as 0.3 the uniform distribution is slightly more
+As we can see, when x2 = 0.3, the uniform distribution is slightly more
 likely.
 If we change x2 to be 3.0

 ````